 We have set ambitious goals and committed the necessary resources to make meaningful progress in reducing our environmental impact and accelerating our contributions to a circular economy.

-100 percent of new Cisco products to incorporate circular design principles by FY25
+100 percent of new Cisco products and packaging to incorporate circular design principles by FY25

 20 percent decrease in the use of virgin plastic by FY25 (FY18 base year)